Results for: Device Manager

 To start Device Manager, in File explorer, select and hold (or right-click) This PC, select Manage, and then select Device Manager from the System Tools that are listed in the resulting dialog.
 Device Manager displays information about each device.

-If that device is the only device using the driver package, then the driver package can also be removed via Device Manager.
 To launch Device Manager, click the Start button, type Device Manager, and press Enter.
-Then follow these steps: Click on the View menu and turn on "Show Hidden Devices" Expand the node that represents the type of device ...
+Then follow these steps: Click on the View menu and turn on "Show Hidden Devices" Expand the node that represents the type of device that you want to uninstall, right-click the device entry for the device you want to uninstall, and select Uninstall.